Cleaning Up After a Flood

 - Pump out the basement–

-What to do when your house floods and your stuck wondering how to clean concrete basement floor after a flood?
-If your basement is full or nearly full of water, pump out just 2 or 3 feet of water each day.
+What to do when your house floods and you are stuck wondering how to cleanup concrete basement floor after a flood?
+If your basement is full or nearly full of water, pump out just 2 or 3 feet (0.91 m) of water each day.
 If you drain the basement too quickly, the pressure outside the walls will be greater than the pressure inside the walls.
 That may make the walls and floor crack and collapse.
 Flood damage cleanup is serious and should be dealt with professionals especially when experience mud flood.

 How to soak up water from floor?
 With wood sub-flooring, the floor covering (vinyl, linoleum, carpet) must be removed so the sub-flooring can dry thoroughly which may take several months.
 Open windows and doors to expose the boards to as much air as possible.